microsoft/vscode-cosmosdb/README.md

 ![Cosmos DB Extension](resources/features.png)

+# We've Moved!

+You will now find us by clicking in the new Azure view container instead of the file explorer.

 # Prerequisites

 - Some less-common commands in the Mongo [scrapbook](#mongo-scrapbooks) and use of the Mongo shell require installing [Mongo DB and Mongo shell](https://docs.mongodb.com/manual/installation/).